Mickey Mouse Logo

 Mickey Mouse Logo 1932

-The entire information part of the logo has been redesigned in terms of content and design.
+The entire information section of the logo has been redesigned in both content and design.
 The series’s author, the studio’s name, and the issue’s name are now listed there.
 The letters in the phrase “Mickey Mouse” are narrow and surrounded by a wide black outline.
 This prevents the lettering from merging, as the artists overlapped the signs even more.
 They also painted the stage, the curtain, and the domed light from the footlights.

 1935 – 1937